apache/predictionio/docs/manual/predictionio.md

 Instance trains a predictive model according to its own parameter settings.
 After an Engine Instance is deployed by PredictionIO, your application can send query to it through its *Engine API* to retrieve prediction results.

+Next, you can follow the [Quick Start Guide](/engines/quickstart.html) and set up your first PredictionIO instance.